Welcome back: Ontario repowering a return to renewables

 Posted by Duncan Halstead /

 Now, six years later, the same government is opening the door for a renewables return as the province faces an ever-increasing need for electricity procurement.
-With the growing adoption of electric vehicles (EVs), electrification of rail transit, and expected growth in other industrial sectors, electricity demand in Ontario could double in the next 30 years, and the Independent Electricity System Operator (IESO) has estimated it will cost $400 billion to decarbonize the power grid by 2050.
+With the growing adoption of electric vehicles (EVs), electrification of rail transit, and expected growth in other industrial sectors, electricity demand in Ontario could double in the next 30 years.
+The Independent Electricity System Operator (IESO) has estimated that it will cost $400 billion to decarbonize the power grid by 2050.

-The government’s initial procurement efforts concentrated on energy storage, with more than 2,900 MW contracted to-date.
+The government’s initial procurement efforts concentrated on energy storage, with more than 2,900 MW contracted to date.
 The next phases of the program will focus on net producers and non-emitting renewable power sources.
-This stage of a long-term energy procurement program will bring its own set of challenges, as renewables bidders determine their best projects to put forward in the competitive energy procurement process.
+This stage of the long-term energy procurement program will bring its own set of challenges, as renewables bidders determine their best projects to put forward in the competitive energy procurement process.

-This presents a special opportunity for operators with existing renewable energy assets such as wind and solar farms, as they can modernize their generators and provide additional new capacity into the grid, a concept known as “repowering.”
+This presents a unique opportunity for operators with existing renewable energy assets such as wind and solar farms, as they can modernize their generators and provide additional new capacity to the grid, a concept known as “repowering.”
 Repowering projects are usually cheaper compared to building new facilities and therefore represent a cost-effective option for adding needed power to the grid.

 Welcoming wind power

-While the repowering of renewables is great news, there are still very specific rules and guidelines for permitting.
-Ontario’s noise control guidelines for wind turbines have undergone multiple revisions since the first wind farms were built over 15 years ago, with each revision making the noise measurement and modelling regulation more stringent and conservative.
+While the repowering of renewables is great news, strict rules and guidelines for permitting remain in place.
+Ontario’s noise control in energy repowering has undergone multiple revisions since the first wind farms were built over 15 years ago, with each revision making noise measurement and modeling regulations more stringent and conservative.

-Most existing wind farms were designed to maximise their wind turbine noise allowance at the time to generate more power which, combined with the more stringent noise and acoustic regulations of today, means existing wind farms are limited in the changes they can make to equipment or operations without breaking the wind farm noise rules.
-Allowances for old wind farms to make changes are written in the noise regulations but their requirements are nuanced and significant risks can exist that may not materialize until commissioning.
+Most existing wind farms were designed to maximize their wind turbine noise allowance at the time to generate more power.
+However, today’s stricter noise and acoustic regulations mean that existing wind farms are limited in the changes they can make to equipment or operations without exceeding noise limits.
+Allowances for older wind farms exist in the noise regulations, but they require careful interpretation and planning to avoid risks that may only become evident at the commissioning stage.

 Here are some critical considerations for companies looking to take advantage of Ontario welcoming back renewables.

-• Transition rules exist, and they must be evaluated carefully: The Ministry has written transition rules for older wind farms in the current guidelines.
-That means companies wishing to upgrade their turbines in an existing wind farm facility may do so if they can prove that the changes will not increase the environmental noise levels.
-These changes need to be carefully evaluated to make sure the requirements for using these transition clauses are maintained throughout the acoustic design process.
+• Transition rules exist, and they must be evaluated carefully: The Ministry has established transition rules for older wind farms.
+This means companies wishing to upgrade turbines at existing facilities may do so if they can demonstrate that the changes will not increase environmental noise levels.
+Every modification must be carefully assessed to comply with acoustic design requirements.

 Duncan Halstead